Warranty & Return Policy

 Attention to detail… You don’t want to take any shortcuts when you will be at the mercy of the elements.
 The products we manufacture have the best possible quality, and are built to last.
 We take pride in making something durable and innovative, and we stand behind it.
 Your success is our success.

 No-Questions-Asked Return Policy: If you are not 100% satisfied with your purchase or pre-order of the Wind Instrument RB or Air Link, just return the unit in original condition within 14 days of delivery.
 If you are wondering about ordering and think you will need more than 14 days because your boat isn’t in the water or you can’t get to your boat etc., just let us know and we can give you whatever time you need.
-There is a 10% restocking fee on returns to cover damaged retail packaging, used batteries and quality checks, to ensure that all of the products we sell go out in perfect condition.
+There is a 10% restocking fee on cancellations and returns to cover damaged retail packaging, used batteries, labor costs and quality checks, to ensure that all of the products we sell go out in perfect condition.

 Warranty in plain language: We guarantee that your Wind Instrument RB or Air Link is free from defects in manufacturing and assembly for two years from when you receive it.
 For something with moving parts that generates its own renewable power outside in a range of weather conditions while keeping electronics safe and waterproof, that is pretty impressive.
 For earlier models, as shown on the box there was a one-year warranty.